On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: Introduction

 \subsection{Contributions}

-In this paper, we consider an unified and general framework that includes various applications of machine learning tasks, for which we propose a stochastic Newton algorithm: an estimate of the Hessian is constructed and \emph{easily} updated over iterations using genuine second order information. {Given a particular structure of the Hessian estimates that will be encountered in various applications}, this algorithm leverages from the possibility to directly update the inverse of the Hessian matrix at each iteration in $O(d^{2})$ operations, with $d$ the ambient dimension, generalizing a trick introduced in the context of logistic regression in \cite{BGBP2019}.
-For the sake of simplicity, a first version of this algorithm is studied choosing the step size of the order $O(1/n)$ where we let $n$ denote the number of iterations.
-Under suitable and standard assumptions, we establish the following asymptotic results: (i) the almost sure convergence, and (ii) almost sure rates of convergence of the iterates to the optimum, as well as (iii) a central limit theorem for the iterates.
-Nevertheless, as mentioned before, considering step sequences of order $1/n$ can lead to bad results in practice \cite{CGBP2020}.
+In this paper, we consider a unified and general framework that includes various applications of machine learning tasks, for which we propose a stochastic Newton algorithm: an estimate of the Hessian is constructed and \emph{easily} updated over iterations using genuine second-order information. {Given a particular structure of the Hessian estimates that will be encountered in various applications}, this algorithm leverages from the possibility to directly update the inverse of the Hessian matrix at each iteration in $O(d^{2})$ operations, with $d$ the ambient dimension, generalizing a trick introduced in the context of logistic regression in \cite{BGBP2019}.
+For simplicity, a first version of this algorithm is studied choosing the step size of the order $O(1/n)$ where we let $n$ denote the number of iterations.
+Under suitable and standard assumptions, we establish the following asymptotic results: (i) almost sure convergence, and (ii) almost sure rates of convergence of the iterates to the optimum, as well as (iii) a central limit theorem for the iterates.
+Nevertheless, as mentioned before, considering step sequences of order $1/n$ can lead to poor results in practice \cite{CGBP2020}.
 In order to alleviate this problem, we thus introduce a weighted averaged stochastic Newton algorithm (WASNA) which can benefit from better step size choices and above all from weighted averaging over the iterates.
-We then establish the almost sure rates of convergence of its estimates, preserving an optimal asymptotic behavior of the whole procedure.
-This work allows a unified framework encompassing the case of linear, logistic and softmax regressions, for which WASNAs are derived, coming with their convergence guarantees.
-To our knowledge, this is the first time that the softmax regression is covered by the proposed second order online method (not specifically designed for the softmax regression). \replace{}{ To put in a nutshell, we propose new and very general weighted stochastic Newton algorithms, (i) that can be implemented efficiently in regard to their second order characteristics, (ii) that allow various choices of weighting discussed at the light of the induced convergence optimality, and (iii) for which theoretical locks have been lifted resulting in strong convergence guarantees without requiring a global strong convexity assumption. } The relevance of the proposed algorithms is illustrated in numerical experiments, challenging the favorite competitors such as {SGDs with adaptive learning rate}. \replace{}{Even without a refined tuning of the hyperparameters, the method is shown to give good performances on the real MNIST\footnote{\url{http://yann.lecun.com/exdb/mnist/}} dataset in the context of multi-label classification.
-For reproducibility purposes, the code of all the numerical experiments is available at \url{godichon.perso.math.cnrs.fr/research.html}.}
+We then establish the almost sure rates of convergence of its estimates, preserving the optimal asymptotic behavior of the whole procedure.
+This work allows for a unified framework that encompasses the case of linear, logistic, and softmax regressions, for which WASNAs are derived, and comes with their convergence guarantees.
+To put in a nutshell, we propose new and very general weighted stochastic Newton algorithms, (i) that can be implemented efficiently in regard to their second-order characteristics, (ii) that allow various choices of weighting discussed in the light of the induced convergence optimality, and (iii) for which theoretical locks have been lifted resulting in strong convergence guarantees without requiring a global strong convexity assumption.